mahfuz195/Self_Driving_Car/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Algorithm for Lane finding in a road image or video
+## Algorithm for Lane finding in a road image or video using OpenCV, and image processing.

 ---